mazemasterjs/mazemaster-shared-library/README.md

 ## Change Log

+### v1.13.0

+- added monster class
+- added MONSTER_STATES, and MONSTER_TAGS in enums
+- added MONSTER to CELL_TAGS
+- monsters have location,facing, MONSTER_STATES, MONSTER_TAGS, life
+- MONSTER_TAGS are used to determine what kind of monster it is
+- the list of monsters is located in the Game objected

 ### v1.12.7

 - added set Maze(), allowing a maze to be changed in a game after the game is instantiated